zio/zio-http/docs/website/docs/advanced-examples/sticky-threads.md

  * on the same thread.
 This level of thread stickiness improves the performance
  * characteristics of the server dramatically.
  */
-object StickyThread extends App {
+object StickyThread extends ZIOAppDefault {

   /**
    * A simple utility function that prints the fiber with the current thread.